mpaulse/mobitra/README.md

 over Huawei LTE routers (e.g. B618).
 It aims to provide more finer grained data usage reports and charts (e.g. total data downloaded and uploaded on a daily basis) than the official Telkom site and mobile app, where only the total data usage and balances are reported.
-This gives prepaid LTE users better insight into their data usage patterns.
+This gives you better insight into your prepaid LTE data usage patterns.

 ## Requirements and Planned Features: